Project Management Systems

 Haugan, G.T.
 (2018).
 Effective Work Breakdown Structures.
 Oakland, US: Berrett-Koehler Publishers.

-Informs (n.d.).
+Institute for Operations Research and the Management Sciences (INFORMS, n.d.).
 Booz-Allen: Booz-Allen and the development of operations research in the 1950s and 1960s.
 Viewed on 7 December 2024 at https://www.informs.org/Explore/History-of-O.R.-Excellence/Non-Academic-Institutions/Booz-Allen

 Interesting Engineering (2007).
 John Walker: A Biography.
 Viewed on 7 December 2024 at https://interestingengineering.com/engineers-directory/john-walker